ah-lasheen/SeatSense/README.md

-# Stride - Library Occupancy Tracker
+# SeatSense - Library Occupancy Tracker

 A real-time library occupancy tracker that uses computer vision to detect available study spaces and integrates with library room reservation systems.